Resources

 The Game Changers

-The Game Changers is a 2018 documentary film about about athletes who have adopted plant-based diets.
-The film interviews science experts in various fields, showcases success stories of athletes that have adopted such diets, highlights favorable scientific studies, and champions what the filmmakers argue are benefits of plant-based diets for both athletes and non-athletes.
+A 2018 documentary following elite athletes who have adopted plant-based diets.
+The film interviews science experts and showcases success stories to champion the benefits of plant-based eating for both professional athletes and everyday people.

 The Right to Harm

-This compelling film captures the delicate dance between humanity and the environment, highlighting the urgency of conservation.
-Through breathtaking visuals and thought-provoking narratives, it inspires a collective commitment to safeguard our planet's beauty and biodiversity for generations to come.
+This compelling film captures the delicate dance between humanity and the environment.
+Through breathtaking visuals and thought-provoking narratives, it highlights the urgency of conservation and the commitment needed to safeguard our planet.

 Earthlings

-Narrated by Academy Award Nominee Joaquin Phoenix and featuring music by the critically acclaimed platinum artist Moby, EARTHLINGS is a documentary film about humankind's complete economic dependence on animals raised for pets, food, clothing, entertainment and scientific research.
-Using hidden cameras and never-before-seen footage, EARTHLINGS chronicles the day-to-day practices of the largest industries in the world, all of which rely entirely on animals for profit.
+Narrated by Joaquin Phoenix, this film explores humankind's economic dependence on animals for pets, food, clothing, and research.
+Using hidden cameras, it chronicles the day-to-day practices of industries that rely entirely on animals for profit.

 Invisible Vegan